1950 Rutgers Scarlet Knights baseball team

 The 1950 Rutgers Scarlet Knights baseball team is a baseball team that represented Rutgers University in the 1950 NCAA baseball season.
 They were led by first-year head coach George Case.

 The Scarlet Knights finished third in the College World Series, defeated by the Texas Longhorns.
+It is the program's only team to reach the College World Series.

+One player from the team, Harding Peterson, played in Major League Baseball.
+He was later the general manager of the Pittsburgh Pirates.
+Peterson, Ray van Cleef, and Jim Monahan were inducted into the Scarlet Knights Hall of Fame.